danstocker-legacy/evan/README.md

         console.log("event triggered", event.clone());
     });

 Now, to try how this works on an instance, we need to instantiate the class.
+Instances must have paths relative to the class path or instantiation will fail.

     var myInstance = MyClass.create('test>path>foo'.toPath());